nasa-raspberry-si/evaluation/docs/evaluation_protocol.md

 In this section, we only describe the implementation view of the Autonomy component and we leave out the technical details of the methods implemented for each component.

-The `RASPBERRY-SI-Autonomy` (`Autonomy` from hereafter) implements a reference framework in autonomous and adaptive systems, called `MAPE-K`, originally developed by IBM and has been extended by several members of `RASPBERRY-SI` team extensively over the past decade.
+The `RASPBERRY-SI-Autonomy` (`Autonomy` from hereafter) implements a reference framework in autonomous and adaptive systems, called `MAPE-K`, originally developed by IBM and has been extended by several members of the `RASPBERRY-SI` team extensively over the past decade.
 The components of  our Autonomy include:

 * `M: <autonomy-monitor>`: The monitoring component obtains the telemetry data and stores the data in `K: <autonomy-knowledge`>` with the appropriate format.
 * `A: <autonomy-analyze>`: The analysis component detects any anomaly in the target system and perturbations in its environment that require adaptation to the target system.
 The analysis component does so using the live and historical monitoring data.